draki80/songsCollection/README.md

-# imple app that stores songs.
+# Simple app that stores songs.